 - In Equestria: A History Revealed, the rebellious General Thunderhide chooses to ally himself with the clearly questionable Nightmare Moon out of his desire to shape Equestria into a better place, seeing this goal to be impossible under the continued rule of Celestia.

 - Loki, Big Bad of My Little Avengers.
 While he may appear to be doing things For the Evulz at first, it's eventually made clear that he has a vision of a world ruled by magic (preferably with him in charge, natch), and the entire plot is revealed to be one big Gambit Roulette dedicated to bringing this goal about.
 When he's defeated and killed, he still manages to die happy, knowing that the magic released by his death will permanently mutate Equestria, bringing his vision to fruition.

-- Dr. Octavius in Spider-Man 2 refuses to give up his dream of creating fusion-based electricity for "the good of mankind."
-Too bad his generator always explodes upon activation.
-And he plans on making an even bigger one when the first one blows up.
+- Dr. Octavius in Spider-Man 2 has a dream of creating fusion-based electricity for "the good of mankind."
+Too bad his generator quickly goes out of control upon activation.
+He then decides to make an even bigger one when the first one is destroyed.